-People with sanguine personality type tend to be lively, optimistic, buoyant, and carefree.
-They love adventure and have a high risk tolerance.
-Typically, Sanguine people are very poor at tolerating boredom and will seek variety and entertainment.
-Needless to say, this trait may sometimes negatively affect their romantic relationships.
-Because this temperament is prone to pleasure-seeking behaviors, many people with sanguine personality are likely to struggle with addictions.
-Their constant cravings may lead to overeating and weight problems.
+Because this temperament is prone to pleasure-seeking behaviors, many people with sanguine personalities are likely to struggle with addictions.
+Their constant cravings can lead to overeating and weight problems.

-These people are very creative and may become great artists.
-In addition, they are fantastic entertainers and will naturally do well if they choose careers in entertainment industry.
+Sanguine people are very creative and can become great artists.
+Moreover, they are fantastic entertainers and will do well if they choose careers in the entertainment industry.
 Their natural abilities will also serve them well if they choose jobs related to

 - or sports.

 Sanguine Personality profile + all posts on Sanguines